List of rural and urban districts in Northern Ireland

-The urban districts and rural districts of Northern Ireland had their origin in 1899, when the Local Government (Ireland) Act 1898 came into effect.
+The urban and rural districts of Northern Ireland were created in 1899 when the Local Government (Ireland) Act 1898 came into effect.
 They were based on the system of district councils introduced in England and Wales four years earlier.
 (See List of Irish local government areas 1898–1921 for a historical list of districts in all of Ireland.)

-At the time of Northern Ireland's creation in 1921, Ireland as a whole was divided into thirty-three administrative counties and six county boroughs; the administrative counties were in turn subdivided into a number of boroughs, urban districts, and rural districts.
-Each district was itself divided into a number of district electoral divisions.
+At the time of Northern Ireland's creation in 1921, Ireland as a whole was divided into thirty-three administrative counties and six county boroughs; the administrative counties were in turn subdivided into several boroughs, urban districts, and rural districts.
+Each district was divided into a number of district electoral divisions (DEDs).
 Northern Ireland received a total of six administrative counties, together with the county boroughs of Belfast and Derry.
 The six administrative counties all included a number of urban and rural districts in 1921, but no boroughs.

+As of 1923, when the DEDs were created ahead of the 1924 local elections, there were 653 DEDs, across 64 local authorities (including the 2 county boroughs, 31 rural districts and 31 urban districts).

+In rural and urban districts, each DED would elect a certain number of councillors by first past the post (in single-member DEDs) or block vote (in multi-member DEDs).
+Except where otherwise stated in the below tables, all DEDs were coterminous with wards.
+Groups of DEDs also formed county electoral divisions (CEDs), which elected councillors to the county councils, forming an upper tier of government above the urban and rural district councils.
+By contrast, county boroughs were single-tier bodies, independent of the county councils.
+The council, whose members were elected by their DEDs, had powers of both a district council and a county council.